somatonic/AdminHotKeys/README.md

 	Page Save (ctr+s)

-It can be configured to use you own keys int he module settings.
+It can be configured to use you own keys in the module settings.